EAST INDIA- A BLESSED WONDERLAND OF RICH TREASURES

 The Buddh Purnima is celebrated to mark the prime aspects of Gautama Buddha- birth, enlightenment (nirvana) and death (parinirvana).
 This sacred day falls on the first moon night of the 4th month as per the Chinese Lunar calendar.
 It is a single-day festival observes a grand celebration for it is when the legendary founder of Buddhism- Mahavir Buddha came into the physical world.
 Thus, it is celebrated in various forms across the country.
 Some participate in ceremonies before dawn, hoist the Buddhist flag recite Buddhist prayers and mantras or donate the needy and pay homage to Lord Buddha with fruits and flowers.
 Also, a large number of Buddhist tourists gather around the holy Bodhi tree (where Lord Buddha gained enlightenment) to recite holy prayers followed by group meditations while listening to the important Buddhism teachings.

-Buddh Purnima in Bodhgaya: May 5, 2023
+Buddh Purnima in Bodhgaya: 23rd May, 2024

 Lossong Festival Sikkim